 2 Formerly referred to the Ports and Harbours Regulations, the citation of which was changed to the Ports and Harbours Regulations 1966 by the Ports and Harbours Amendment Regulations 2005 r.
 4. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-3 On the date as at which this compilation was prepared, the Marine Navigational Aids Amendment Regulations 2009 r.
-3-5 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Marine Navigational Aids Regulations 1985.

-4. Regulation 3 amended

-In regulation 3(1) delete “the Schedule” and insert:

-Schedule 1

-5. Schedule replaced

-Delete the Schedule and insert:

-Schedule 1 — Fees — Fishing Boats

-[r.
-3]

-The fees in the Table are payable in respect of the provision of marine navigational aids outside any port under the control of a port authority and the approaches to that port.

-Table